 Treasurer: Mr. Guillermo Marmol

 OUR BOARD OF TRUSTEES

-Mr. Elliott Abrams, Ambassador Everett E. Briggs, Ms. Beatriz Casals, Ambassador James C. Cason, Mrs. Mary Curtis Horowitz, Mr. Jeronimo Esteve-Abril, Mr. Manuel Iglesias, Esq., Mr. Guillermo G. Marmol, Mr. Robert A. O’Brien, Mr. Victor J. Pujals, Ambassador Otto J. Reich, Ambassador Jose Sorzano, Dr. Eduardo Zayas-Bazan
+Mr. Elliott Abrams (on leave for government service), Ambassador Everett E. Briggs, Mrs. Mary Curtis Horowitz, Mr. Erich de la Fuente, Mr. Manuel E. Iglesias, Esq., Mr. Guillermo G. Marmol, Mr. Raul Masvidal, Mr. Victor J. Pujals, Ambassador Otto J. Reich, Ambassador Jose Sorzano, Mr. Luis Velasco, Dr. Eduardo Zayas-Bazan